nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/a6aw7xmS2oc/index.md

 ---
 title: What are the top 3 things a product owner needs to bear in mind when adopting an entrepreneur stance
-description: 'The Entrepreneurial Stance: Key Considerations for Product Owners!
-Dive into the entrepreneurial mindset of product owners!'
+description: "Unlock the entrepreneurial mindset!
+Discover 3 key insights for product owners to connect teams to value and make evidence-based decisions. \U0001F680\U0001F4CA"
 date: 2023-09-20T07:00:00Z
 videoId: a6aw7xmS2oc
 url: /resources/videos/:slug